pmazumder3927/udtube/README.md

 ### Inference (`predict`)

-In `predict` mode, a previously trained model checkpoint (`model: ckpt_path: path/to/checkpoint.ckpt`) is used to label a CoNLL-U file using a previously trained checkpoint (`ckpt_path path/to/checkpoint.ckpt` from the command line).
-One must specify the path where the predictions will be written.
+In `predict` mode, a previously trained model checkpoint (`--ckpt_path path/to/checkpoint.ckpt` from the command line) is used to label a CoNLL-U file.
+One must also specify the path where the predictions will be written.

     ...
+    predict:
-    predict_path: /Users/Shinji/predictions.conllu
+      path: /Users/Shinji/predictions.conllu
     ...

-The following caveats apply:
+Here are some additional details:

--   In `predict mode` UDTube loads the file to be labeled incrementally (i.e., one sentence at a time) so this can be used with very large files.
+-   In `predict` mode UDTube loads the file to be labeled incrementally (i.e., one sentence at a time) so this can be used with very large files.
+-   In `predict` mode, if no path for the predictions is specified, stdout will be used.
+If using this in conjunction with \> or \|, add `--trainer.enable_progress_bar false` on the command line.
 -   The target task fields are overriden if their heads are active.
 -   Use [`scripts/pretokenize.py`](scripts/pretokenize.py) to convert raw text files to CoNLL-U input files.